 - Studies in Islamic and Arab Cultures

-An introductory overview of fundamental concepts of language, culture, and identity that relates them to foreign/second language learning and teaching.
-This course is not language-specific but rather addresses general questions related to learning and using more than one language.
+This course provides an introductory overview of fundamental concepts of language, culture, and identity and relates them to foreign/second language learning and teaching.
+The course is not language-specific but rather addresses general questions related to learning and using more than one language.

 There are two different academic plans open to students participating in Applied Language Studies:

 Students enrolled in any degree program or non- or post-degree academic plan may pursue the Diploma in Applied Language Studies.
 This Diploma may be of particular interest to students who wish to explore issues of second or foreign language teaching and acquisition.

 These courses will be of interest to students who want to learn about language acquisition theory, the interactions amongst language, culture and identity, language teaching pedagogy, and language assessment.
 Completion of the diploma (unlike the APPLS Minor) does not require the study of additional language courses.